 REST is the newcomer to the block.
 It seeks to fix the problems with SOAP and provide a truly simple method of accessing Web services.
 However, sometimes SOAP is actually easier to use; sometimes REST has problems of its own.
 Both techniques have issues to consider when deciding which protocol to use.

-Before I go any further, it’s important to clarify that both SOAP and REST are protocols: a set of rules for requesting information from a server using a specific technique.
-The rules are important because without rules, you can’t achieve any level of standardization.
-The best way to view a protocol is as if it is a diplomat who is making a request on your behalf from another entity.
-Some people I’ve talked with just don’t understand the entire concept; they have the idea that some sort of magic is occurring.
+Before I go any further, it’s important to clarify that while both SOAP and REST share similarities over the HTTP protocol, SOAP is a more rigid set of messaging patterns than REST.
+The rules in SOAP are important because without these rules, you can’t achieve any level of standardization.
+REST as an architecture style does not require processing and is naturally more flexible.
 Both SOAP and REST rely on well-established rules that everyone has agreed to abide by in the interest of exchanging information.

 A Quick Overview of SOAP